 This is another well-known staple in the keto world used primarily as a thickening agent.
 It’s a little on the expensive side but the recipes that use this ingredient will only call for about ¼ teaspoon.
 It will be worth the extra money for your keto stews and this delicious mocha ice cream.

 11. Pork Rinds

-Another keto bestie with multiple uses is Pork Rinds.
-You may know it as an amazing chip alternative on the Keto diet.
-Since we are talking ingredients, the unflavored pork rinds can be crushed and used as breading to make chicken tenders, chicken parm, and “fried” chicken.
+Another keto bestie with multiple uses is pork rinds.
+You may know it as an amazing chip alternative on the keto diet.
+Since we are talking ingredients, the unflavored pork rinds can be crushed and used as breading to make chicken tenders, chicken parmesan, and “fried” chicken.

 Not seeing an ingredient you were looking for?
-Check out my favorite products over on my Shop page.
+Check out my recommended keto products.